 The Shawnee had dwindled over the years due to American encroachment and Indian Removal policies.
 They had a history of partial assimilation into European American culture and traded heavily with Americans.
 Portions of the Shawnee nation agreed with the tactic of assimilation and even with removal, hoping that the U.S. government might finally leave them alone.
 Other Shawnee disagreed and wanted to retain traditional culture and remain on their ancestral lands.
 The Kansas reservation brought nearly 2,000 members of these divergent factions of the Shawnee nation together.

 For Black Bob and his followers, accepting the government’s offer of individual land grants signified the forfeiture of their rights as tribal members.
 The government set aside a tract of land for the Black Bob Band, totaling 33,000 acres in southern Johnson County.
 Black Bob’s band then moved to Kansas.
-While the U.S. government recognized the acreage as individual allotments accumulated in one place, the Black Bob Shawnee chose to view it as a single allotment to be used for communal living.
-In 1857 there were 136 Black Bob Indians.
-They continued to live as had been their custom, spending most of their time visiting other tribes and hunting until the Civil War broke out in 1861.
+While the U.S. government recognized the acreage as individual allotments accumulated in one place, the Black Bob Shawnee viewed it as a single allotment for communal living.
+In 1857, there were 136 Black Bob Indians.
+They continued to live as had been their custom, visiting other tribes and hunting until the Civil War broke out in 1861.

 During the Border War with Missouri and the Civil War, Black Bob’s land was directly in the path of warring vigilante groups.
 As a result, the Indians suffer robbery and losses at the hands of pro-slavery bushwhackers and Kansas thieves.
 Pro-slavery vigilantes under William Quantrill raided the Black Bob reservation in September 1862.
 Exposed on both sides and uneasy, they finally left Johnson County and traveled to the Indian Territory for protection.

-When Black Bob and about 100 members of his band returned in 1866, they found white squatters had taken possession of a portion of the land.
+When Black Bob and about 100 band members returned in 1866, they found white squatters had taken possession of some of the land.
 To make matters worse, James B. Abbott, an ex-Indian Agent to the Shawnee, and H.L.
 Taylor, his successor, contrived a scheme to swindle land from the Black Bob band by illegally selling land to squatters.
-In 1866, they applied for the partition of the Black Bob’s common property and requested individual allotments for 69 members of the band.
+In 1866, they applied for partitioning the Black Bob’s common property and requested individual allotments for 69 band members.
 The Black Bob band, which did not initially know about the application in their name, drew attention to the fraud, asserting that no one could speak for their Band.
 Their anger was pointed at untrustworthy federal officials and the National Council of the Shawnee.

 Chief Black Bob kept his band together until he died during this time, either in 1862 or 1864.
 Afterward, his followers maintained their independence from the rest of the Shawnee nation and the national council.
 In 1867 the speculators induced the Indians to get their land in severalty, and the land was sold to different parties for various prices.
 The first sale was made on October 28, 1867.

-The Black Bob Reservation was located in the southeastern part of Johnson County, Kansas, at the sources of Blue and Tomahawk Creeks, lying in Oxford, Spring Hill, Aubry, and Olathe townships, on 33,000 acres.
-Today the Tomahawk Creek area is near the current intersection of 119th and Black Bob Road east of Olathe, Kansas.
-Today this is the Stanley neighborhood of Overland Park, Kansas.
+The Black Bob Reservation was located on 33,000 acres in the southeastern part of Johnson County, Kansas, at the sources of Blue and Tomahawk Creeks, lying in Oxford, Spring Hill, Aubry, and Olathe townships.
+Today, the Tomahawk Creek area is near the current intersection of 119th and Black Bob Road east of Olathe, Kansas.
+Today, this is the Stanley neighborhood of Overland Park, Kansas.

 Also See: